origin-energy/java-snapshot-testing/README.md

 - Great of testing dynamic objects

 ## Disadvantages of Snapshot Testing
+- You need to ensure your test is deterministic for all fields (there are ways to ignore things like dates)
 - Does not give great insight to why the snapshot failed
-- Can be difficult to troll though large snapshot changes
+- Can be difficult to troll though large snapshot changes where you might only be interested in a small set of fields
-- Does not document the business rules the way a Unit test might

 ## Installation [Maven](https://search.maven.org/search?q=java-snapshot-testing)